DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Policy ▶️ Standard ▶️ Baseline ▶️ Guideline ▶️Procedure**
     - 📩**Policy**: Policy is High level from Management.
 A security policy is a high-level description of an organization's security requirements.
 Policies are high-level documents that align security objectives with business objectives.
     - 📩**Standard** mandatory, must meet EXACTLY, no more, no less e.g DoD 8570, AR 25-2, NIST SP , 800 53.
 Standards selection refers to adding security controls based on external standards.
 Standards define required activities that are designed to help an organization fulfill its policy goals.
-Standards document, in detail, the security requirements for a subset of technology.
+Standards document, 📝in detail, the security requirements for a subset of technology.
+Standards are generally referenced by and enforced in a separate security policy.
+A standard documents, in detail, the security requirements for a subset of technology e.g encryption type.
 Standards are generally referenced by and enforced in a separate security policy.
     - 📩**Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks, or imaging.
 Imaging is done to deploy an identical configuration to multiple systems, but this is typically done after identifying security controls.
 Baselines are starting points, generally using lists, and they typically require modifications.
 Baselines are often used when creating images of OS.
 A baseline is the minimum level of acceptable security applied to a system.
 Baselines are used to standardize security levels across multiple systems.
 An example of a baseline is a Microsoft GPO that enables the host-based firewall on all systems.
     - 📩**Guideline** suggested practices, not mandatory e.g DoD STIGs, Microsoft NSA, PCI DSS, NIST 800-88.
 Guidelines provide recommendations about how to do something if no specific standard exists.
 Guidelines are recommended actions or behaviors if a standard does not apply.
     - 📩**Procedures** are step-by-step descriptions of how a member of an organization should achieve a security goal.
+Procedures are step-by-step instructions to accomplish a task.
 - **Salami Attack** is a type of cyberattack or fraud where a perpetrator takes small, seemingly insignificant actions that individually appear harmless but collectively result in a substantial impact.
 The term "salami" is used metaphorically, implying that the attack slices off small pieces, like slicing a salami, which are not noticeable individually but accumulate to cause significant harm.
 - **Bitrot** describes the slow loss of data on aging media